 This Mentor Graphics Interface Guide contains detailed information about using Mentor Graphics software to create designs for Actel devices.
-Refer to the Designing with Actel manual for additional information about using the Designer software and the Mentor Graphics documentation for information about using Mentor Graphics tools.
+Refer to the Designer User's Guide for additional information about using the Designer software and the Mentor Graphics documentation for information about using Mentor Graphics tools.